uzayka/creative_perf_task/README.md

 <ins>To use the program:</ins>

-Run the `main.py` file.
+1. Run the `main.py` file.

-The program window will open.
+2. The program window will open.

-Select the character types using the checkboxes.
+3. Select the character types using the checkboxes.

-Choose the number of characters for each type using the spinboxes.
+4. Choose the number of characters for each type using the spinboxes.

-Click the "generate a password" button.
+5. Click the `generate a password` button.

-The generated password will appear in the entry field.
+6. The generated password will appear in the entry field.

-Users can repeat this process to generate new passwords.
+7. Users can repeat this process to generate new passwords.